 The Head Examined

-This course takes a reductive approach to painting the head, experimenting with how little information is necessary.
+This course takes a reductive approach to painting the head, experimenting with how little information is enough.
 We will investigate whether translating the head into simple, accurate shapes of color and value can create a truer likeness than a detailed description can.
-A simple, intuitive drawing method will be introduced to help with drawing accuracy.
+A drawing method will be introduced to help with drawing accuracy.
 Universal proportions of the head will be covered.
 Light and the way it affects perception of structure will be emphasized, as well as finding specific and surprising color.
 Self-portraits and a study of historical and contemporary portraiture will be included.
-Some drawing and painting experience is helpful; mediums will include graphite, ink wash, cut-paper collage and oil paint.
+Some drawing and painting experience is helpful; mediums will include graphite, cut-paper collage and oil paint.